Discoveries Prize | Readers & Judges

 Originally from Kansas, after attending Eastern Michigan University for Creative Writing, Jodi moved to the Czech Republic to teach English as a Second Language.
 She began working in publishing in London with an editorial internship in 2015, followed by a literary scouting internship and an agent’s assistant position.
 Jodi joined Curtis Brown as a translation rights executive in September 2018.
 She works alongside Melissa Pimentel (currently on sabbatical covered by Sarah Harvey) on Curtis Brown titles, and Sophie Baker on Curtis Brown, Gelfman Schneider / ICM, ICM and ICM / Sagalyn titles.

-Jack Hadley, CBC
+Jack Hadley, Courses Manager

 After completing an MA in Victorian Literature in 2014, Jack worked as a reader and researcher at film/TV production company The Imaginarium Studios in Ealing, before joining the CBC team in September 2016 as an editorial and administrative assistant.
 He was promoted to Courses Manager in 2018.
 Also a keen musician and songwriter, he can often be found frequenting singer-songwriter nights in Farringdon.
 He is proud to work alongside the many talented students and superb tutors who are the beating heart of Curtis Brown Creative.